On the Road to Find Out

-First a writer,
+First a storyteller.

-Then falling in love with the movies,
+Falling in love with movies.

 Then the studio years,